takaakit/uml-diagram-for-python-design-pattern-examples/README.md

 UML Diagram for Python Design Pattern Examples
 ===

 This project lists UML diagrams of the "[Design Pattern Examples in Python](https://github.com/takaakit/design-pattern-examples-in-python)".
-When you click on a diagram image below, the diagram will be opened in <b>Diagram Map</b>.
-If you want to know about <b>Diagram Map</b>, please see the post below.
+When you click on a diagram image, the diagram will be opened in **Diagram Map**.
+If you want to know about Diagram Map, please see this post:
 [https://dev.to/takaakit/diagram-map-tracing-uml-sysml-elements-across-diagrams-49i7](https://dev.to/takaakit/diagram-map-tracing-uml-sysml-elements-across-diagrams-49i7)

 Behavioral Patterns